 Frank C. Hibben Undergraduate Research and Training Summer Fellowship

-Funded through the Frank C. Hibben Charitable Trust, these scholarships provide support to undergraduate students attending a field school with UNM anthropology faculty and/or other field research.
+Funded through the Frank C. Hibben Charitable Trust, these scholarships provide support to Native American, Alaskan Native, or Native Pacific Islander undergraduate students attending a field school with UNM anthropology faculty or other structured, supervised research experience with a UNM Anthropology faculty member.
+Scholarships support of tuition, fees, and other related costs.
+Variable awards granted based on nomination of student by a UNM Anthropology faculty member

 Department of Anthropology Graduate Student Awards